 - Model healthy behavior by practicing coping skills with your child.
 Take deep breaths together, take a long walk, color or paint while listening to relaxing music.

 - Practice positive thinking.
 Try changing a negative thought to reflect truth and positivity.

 - Acknowledge and praise your child's successes.
 Create a list of accomplishments to display on the fridge and add to this list frequently.

 - Notice when symptoms become unmanageable and ask for help from your pediatrician or a licensed mental health professional.

 Hear more about ways to recognize anxiety and help your child cope.

 How to treat anxiety in children

-Your child's doctor, or a therapist recommended by the doctor, may try a form of talk therapy – called cognitive-behavior therapy (CBT) – to help your child figure out ways to think and act in situations that normally cause anxiety.
-The doctor or therapist may recommend relaxing activities, breathing exercises or positive thinking to help your child manage anxiety producing thoughts.
+Your child's doctor or therapist may recommend a form of talk therapy called cognitive behavioral therapy (CBT) to help your child figure out ways to think and act in situations that normally cause anxiety.
+CBT focuses on identifying negative thought patterns and changing these thoughts to reflect positivity.
 Your child's doctor may also recommend individual psychotherapy, parent guidance sessions, group psychotherapy (with other children) or school-based counseling, depending on your child's needs.